Coder-World04/Complete-System-Design/README.md

 # Complete-System-Design
 This repository contains everything you need to become proficient in System Design

-Topics you should know in System Desingn
+Topics you should know in System Design

 1. [System design basics](https://medium.com/coders-mojo/complete-system-design-series-part-1-45bf9c8654bc)